voider1/crate-installs-notifier/README.md

 After this has completed you'll notice nothing has happened, but if you look at `~/.config/crate-installs-notifier/config.yaml` you can configure the program.
 Add an entry to the YAML array with the attributes name: string and downloads: int.
 If you run it again it'll show you a notification and update the downloads attribute.

-Now you should customize the plist file in the repo to your liking (refer to [this page](https://developer.apple.com/library/content/documentation/MacOSX/Conceptual/BPSystemStartup/Chapters/ScheduledJobs.html#//apple_ref/doc/uid/10000172i-CH1-SW2)) for more information on how to customize the config.
+Now you should customize the plist file in the repo to your liking (make sure you set the path to your release binary) (refer to [this page](https://developer.apple.com/library/content/documentation/MacOSX/Conceptual/BPSystemStartup/Chapters/ScheduledJobs.html#//apple_ref/doc/uid/10000172i-CH1-SW2)) for more information on how to customize the config.